 For a long time, Watson complied with this vision.
 He was an honor-roll student and a church youth group leader.

 Upon graduating from high school, Watson chose to go to North Texas State University in Denton.
 Denton was a far cry from his small-town upbringing and some believe that it was here that Watson’s character began to slip as he descended into the party scene.

-When funds ran low, Charles Tex Watson took a job with Braniff Airlines as a baggage handler.
-As part of his work, he earned free flights and so he flew to Los Angeles about eight times in two months to visit an old fraternity brother.
+When funds ran low, Watson took a job with Braniff Airlines as a baggage handler.
+He got free flights as a perk of the job, so he flew to Los Angeles about eight times in two months to visit an old fraternity brother.

-Watson fell in love with California and never looked back.
+He quickly fell in love with California — and he never looked back.